adrian-miasik/unity-pomodoro/README.md

 **License**: [GPL-3.0](LICENSE)

 **Contributor(s)**: `-`
 Want to help?
-If you're interested in contributing to the project, please see the contributing document.
+If you're interested in contributing to the project, please see the <a href="#contribute">contribute</a> section.

 &nbsp;
 ## Downloads